 Practically every business has experience with customers that promise to pay and don't.

 In today's uncertain business climate, following up on customer payments is more important than ever.
 We are already seeing many firms holding onto their cash in anticipation of our economic recovery taking longer than anticipated.
 Unfortunately, your business needs cash flow to survive as well.

-It isn't surprising if you have had experiences with customers who break their promises.
-According to the Accenture Broken Promises survey, a high proportion of Americans (40 percent) say the companies with which they do business made a promise to them in the past year and failed to keep it.
-Equally surprising, more than one-half (54 percent) of customers report that companies have broken multiple promises, and believe they are often unaware that this is happening.
+It isn't surprising if you have had experiences with customers who break their promise to pay.
+According to the Accenture Broken Promises survey, a high proportion of Americans (40%) say the companies with which they do business made a promise to them in the past year and failed to keep it.
+More importantly, more than one-half (62%) of customers report that companies have broken multiple promises, and believe they are often unaware that this is happening.

-To help your staff effectively negotiate with your clients, we have developed a "Promise to Pay” (PTP) checklist that can be implemented quickly and provides your company with a better degree of certainty that you will receive payment as promised.
+To help your staff effectively negotiate with your clients, we have developed a "Promise to Pay Checklist" (PTP checklist) that can be implemented quickly and provides your company with a better degree of certainty that you will receive payment as promised.

 - Bank financing – ask for a copy of the Term Sheet.
 If they can't produce a Term Sheet, then there is no bank financing.
-Customer is stalling for time
+The customer is stalling for time.

 6. Confirm precisely how funds will be remitted.
 EFT, wire, cheque, and then set a diary date to check on the payment.